andrewharvey/nsw-parishmaps-scraper/README.md

 Currently you should be able to just run `make` and you should end up with a simple CSV index of the collection and a directory of .sid files.
-This process can take (assuming no errors arise) anywhere from several hours to several days, and consume roughly 83GB of network download and disk space.
+This process can take (assuming no errors arise) anywhere from several hours to several days, and consume roughly 83GB of network download and disk space. (creating the collection index alone will take a few hours)

 Since the Department of Lands can change their web service at any time these scripts may break.